Tabats97/HeyFood/README.md

 # HeyFood

 A simple Alexa food ordering skill developed using Node.js.
-To use it, create an account in [Alexa Developer Console](https://developer.amazon.com/alexa) and import the `skill.js` file.
+To use it, create an account in [Alexa Developer Console](https://developer.amazon.com/alexa) and import the `skill` directory.
 Enjoy your dinner!

 ## Project structure